 This item will vary greatly and may be very little or cost you thousands of dollars.
 If your adoption is taking place close to home, this expense would be minimal.
 The farther away from home you are adopting, the more expensive travel arrangements will cost.
 Not only do you need to account for transportation to and from the location of birth, but if you are adopting out of state or country, you will be expected to stay for a few days, weeks, or months!
 You will need to follow the requirements and budget for any daily expenses for you and your family.

 ICPC stands for Interstate Compact on the Placement of Children.
 In short, this helps protect children (and families) in the adoption process when moving across state lines.
 You can read a lot more about what it is and why we have it in the United States here.
-This is usually a couple thousand dollars and cannot be avoided if you are adopting from another state.
+This is usually a couple of thousand dollars and cannot be avoided if you are adopting from another state.
 If you are working with a nationwide agency or attorney from another state, you should expect to pay this fee.
 There would be similar fees and expenses if you were adopting outside of the United States of America and some are paid to the country of origin.

 Post-Placement Home Study

 Once you have a child placed in your home, you will need to undergo another series of home study visits, These are meant to check in on your family and the child.
 They look for safety, physically and emotionally, and they look to confirm that everything is going well during this transition.
 Each state and agency will have different requirements.
-But once again, this is an added expense that is necessary in the adoption process.
+But once again, this is an added expense that is necessary for the adoption process.

 There are a lot of other expenses that are necessary for adopting.
 Some of these make it on a budget sheet for adoption agencies, but others do not.
 Most of these are necessary, and although they may not seem very expensive at first glance, the dollars add up very quickly.